uni-halle/maximapool-docker/README.md

 * Support: As a **university** or **research facility** you might be successful in requesting support through the **[ITZ Helpdesk](mailto:helpdesk@itz.uni-halle.de)** (this can take some time) or contacting the author directly.
 For **any other entity**, including **companies**, see [my home page](https://wohlpa.de/) for contact details and pricing.
 You may request hosting, support or customizations.
   *Reporting issues and creating pull requests is always welcome and appreciated.*

+## The Future

+We are likely transitioning to the more efficient [**goemaxima**](https://github.com/mathinstitut/goemaxima) by [GWDG](https://projects.gwdg.de/projects/netzwerk-mathe-digital/wiki/stack-maxima-pool-technical-details).
+We assume GWDG, as a multi educational institution service provider, will be able to provide long-term support with their permanent employees.
+This project will then be archived and won't receive further updates.

 ## Which version/ tag?

 There are multiple versions/ tags available under [dockerhub:unihalle/maximapool/tags/](https://hub.docker.com/r/unihalle/maximapool/tags/).